Declan McKenna: 2024–present: New Independent Chapter

 Following the release of What Happened to the Beach?, McKenna's label deal with Columbia came to an end and in October 2024 he began Miniature Ponies, his own independent label.
 He marked the beginning of this new chapter in his career with the release of "Champagne" and "That's Life", a double A-side single and his first music released independently, saying that "I’ve always spearheaded what I’m doing and who I’ve worked with creatively, but there’s a different layer to it now where I don’t have someone looking over my shoulder".

 The launch of this new independent chapter for McKenna coincided with the North American leg of his What Happened to the Beach? tour.
 In November 2024, McKenna performed in arenas for the first time in his career as he served as main support during a portion of Sabrina Carpenter's Short n' Sweet tour, saying that “Most of the music I love isn’t super clear about the lyric meanings and intentions.
 Sabrina has a bit of that.
 She can hammer home a concept, but also have fun.”
 Beginning in May 2025, McKenna toured as the opener on the Imagine Dragons' 28-show European stadium tour.

+In January 2026, the single "Fuck It Up" was released by Master Peace, with McKenna as a featured artist, with Master Peace saying of the collaboration “Declan came in and added his own take on what the song meant to him, and it turned into something I’m really proud of.
+It felt like me tearing off that ‘perfect musician’ skin and showing a kind of vulnerability I’ve never really expressed in my music before.”